 Ageing is the most dominant cause of gradual hearing loss.
 Many elderly people may not even realize that they are unable to hear until the problem gets very serious.
 Frequent checkups are necessary.
 Age-related hearing loss often comes with no other observable symptoms.4

-Some potent antibiotics used to treat systemic infections cause severe oxidative stress in the inner ear, resulting in an acute hearing loss.5 Like many other conditions involving hearing, this one comes with no
+Some potent antibiotics used to treat systemic infections cause severe oxidative stress in the inner ear, resulting in an acute hearing loss.5 Like many other conditions involving hearing, this one comes with no symptoms.
+Doctors administering this medication always look out for signs of hearing loss.

 Cancer of the nasopharyngeal region may in of itself cause hearing loss.
 Furthermore, chemotherapy and radiation used to treat these cancers can also cause hearing losses.6 Hearing loss is studied individually and there is no established threshold beyond which it can occur.
 Onset is often quite sudden.

 Tinnitus is the term given to the sound of chiming bells you experience in your ears sometimes.
 The most common cause is chronic exposure to loud sounds.
 This includes everything from firecrackers to rock concerts.
-Depending on
+Depending on the level and duration of exposure, the hearing loss can be short and severe, or gradual and permanent.
+The characteristic sign is usually – a ringing in the ears.7

 We may not realize it, but even everyday sounds of traffic can make us deaf over time.
 It is important to muffle our ears when the noises are too loud, get hearing tests done, protect the ears with proper care and reduce nouse exposure as much as possible.